Omaha zoo euthanizes white rhino that arrived in 1999

 The 4,000-pound (1,814.4-kilogram) beast arrived at the zoo in 1999.
 Her death leaves the zoo with another female and a male.

 White rhinos are listed as near threatened by the International Union for Conservation of Nature's Red List.
-In the wild most of them live in South Africa.
+In the wild, most white rhinos live in South Africa.

 View Comments